OctopusDeploy/blog/blog/2022-q2/what-is-gitops/index.md

 GitOps tools also tend to assume that because everything is in Git, the intent of every change is annotated with commit messages, associated with the author, put through a review process, and is available for future inspection.
 However, this is overly simplistic, as any team advanced enough to consider implementing GitOps will immediately begin iterating on the process by automating manual touch points, usually with respect to how configuration is added to the Git repo in the first place.

-As you project the natural evolution of a GitOps workflow, you are likely to conclude that so many automated processes rely on the declarative configuration being in a specific location and format that Git commits must be treated in much the same way as a database migration.
+As you project the natural evolution of a GitOps workflow, you're likely to conclude that so many automated processes rely on the declarative configuration being in a specific location and format, that Git commits must be treated in much the same way as a database migration.
 The inputs to a GitOps process must be managed and orchestrated, and the outputs must be tested, measured, and maintained.
 Meanwhile the processing between the Git repo and cluster should be automated, rendering much of what we talk about as GitOps today as simply an intermediate step in a specialized CI/CD pipeline or DevOps workflow.

 Perhaps the biggest source of confusion around GitOps is the misconception that it represents an end-to-end solution, and that you implement GitOps and GitOps focused tooling to the exclusion of alternative processes and platforms.

 In practice, GitOps encapsulates one step in your infrastructure and deployment pipelines, and must be complemented with other processes and platforms to fulfill common business requirements.

+!include <q2-2022-newsletter-cta>

 Happy deployments!